velerofinance/dss/DEVELOPING.md

 ## CDP Engine

-The core CDP, Dai, and collateral state is kept in the `Vat`.
-This contract has no external dependencies and maintains the central "Accounting Invariants" of Dai.
+The core CDP, USDV, and collateral state is kept in the `Vat`.
+This contract has no external dependencies and maintains the central "Accounting Invariants" of USDV.

-Dai cannot exist without collateral:
+USDV cannot exist without collateral:

 - An `ilk` is a particular type of collateral.
 - Collateral `gem` is assigned to users with `slip`.